Back to Fire Safety

 Fire Extinguisher

-Maintenance and Sales
+Service and Sales

 We supply all types of fire extinguisher including: Water, Foam, CO2, Dry Powder and Wet Chemical.
 All extinguishers are CE and Kitemarked and come with a one year warranty.
 24 hour delivery available.